M-H-12/CPSC471/README.md

 - Bootstrap

-If you have any other problems with running the problem you can email Bryce Cayanan at *bryce.cayanan1@ucalgary.ca*, cause our group might have some software already installed, that we never realized, that others might not have.
+If you have any other problems with running the problem you can email Bryce Cayanan at *bryce.cayanan1@ucalgary.ca*, because our group might have some software already installed, that we never realized, that others might not have.

 However, in summary, install all prerequisites needed to run a Bootstrap React and Django app,